andyalexander/electronic_table_saw/README.md

 3. Set screen blanking
    * Edit `.profile` in the home directory, and add the line `xset s 60` to the bottom, this will blank the screen after 60 seconds.
    * You may also want to disable 'Display power management' on the 'Display' tab of 'Power Manager'.

+4. Enable auto hide of the taskbar
+   * Right click the panel at the top, select Panel > Panel Preferences > Display, select 'automatically hide the panel = always'

 4. Add the following line to the end of `.profile`, it will do a git pull each login, change to your cloned repo / config location:
 ```commandline